jforsyth/ENGR280-Python/README.md

 **diagnostics**: folder containing basic diagnostic tasks to assess ability with the Python language

 **covid-data**: first culminating assignment to show ability to parse data in Python

+**physionet**: heart beat detection using ECG data from Physionet

+**step-count**: step counting and walking detection from a smartphone in various orientations